 Automate your Ethereum operations to deliver high-quality products faster with lower risk to users.
 Learn more about each component by clicking on its card.

-All Defender components, where applicable, provide support for the Ethereum Mainnet, as well as the Rinkeby, Ropsten, Kovan, and Goerli test networks, plus the xDai, Sokol, and Fuse chains.
+All Defender components, where applicable, provide support for the Ethereum Mainnet, as well as the Rinkeby, Ropsten, Kovan, and Goerli test networks, plus the xDai, Fuse, Binance Smart Chain, Fantom, Moonbase, Polygon (Matic), and Avalanche C chains, along with their respective testnets where applicable.
 Note that some networks may be unavailable depending on your plan.

 If there is any other network or layer-2 solution you would like to use from Defender, please reach out to us!

 The Defender free plan is restricted for testnet access only.
 In addition, you may only create up to five Relayers and Autotasks, import up to five Contracts into Admin, and have up to five Users in your team.
 The total number of transactions sent from Relayers cannot exceed 30 per hour, and the same limit applies for Autotask runs.

-If you want access to Mainnet, xDai, or Fuse, or to increase any of the quota limits from the free plan, please apply via this form and we’ll reach out to you.
+If you want access to Mainnet, xDai, BSC, Fantom, Fuse, Matic, or Avalanche, or to increase any of the quota limits from the free plan, you can upgrade your plan to Team or Individual in the Account Plan menu in the top-right menu in Defender.